blabla1337/skf-labs/md/NodeJs/CSSI.md

 ## Reconnaissance

-It is very common to use very guessable and weak usernames and passwords because they are easier to use and remember.
-However, this ease for the users becomes a great advantage for potential attackers who are trying to crack the user's credentials.
-It is pretty easy for them to guess or brute force many different credentials until they get to the right ones.

 When we start the application we can see that there is a text box that allow you to write a color name.

 ![](https://raw.githubusercontent.com/blabla1337/skf-labs/master/.gitbook/assets/python/CSSI/1.png)